- KTC’s fabrication department features a Lincoln Electric Automate Welding Cell.

-- Welds carbon steel, aluminum and stainless steel alloys
+- The cell welds carbon steel, aluminum and stainless steel alloys.

-- Processes vacuum chambers, pressure vessels and complex fabrications
+- The welding cell also processes vacuum chambers, pressure vessels and complex fabrications.

 Utilizing a robotic arm and controller from Fanuc America Inc., the state-of-the-art system from Lincoln Electric Company processes vacuum chambers, pressure vessels and complex fabrications in KTC’s Tonawanda, NY, facility.
 Robotic welding systems are more affordable and easier to operate and program than ever before.
 With these recent improvements, more short- to medium-run applications and specialized projects can now justify automation.